groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/russian/java/document-splitting/master-java-document-splitting-groupdocs-merger/_index.md

 implementation 'com.groupdocs:groupdocs-merger:latest-version'
 ```

-You can also download the latest release from the official site: [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).
+You can also download the latest release from the official site: [выпуски GroupDocs.Merger для Java](https://releases.groupdocs.com/merger/java/).

 ### License Acquisition
 - **Trial license:** Get a temporary key from the [GroupDocs.Trial License](https://purchase.groupdocs.com/temporary-license/) page.